Outlook for 2017

-The most active sectors in the Belgian VC/PE scene are the digital business, manufacturing, retail and life sciences/healthcare sectors.
+The most active sectors in the Belgian VC/PE scene are the tech, media and comms, manufacturing, retail and life sciences/healthcare sectors.
 It is expected that this trend will continue in 2017.

 FinTech continues to gain momentum in Belgium, with FinTech-specific accelerators being set up.
 We expect the FinTech sector to further grow in 2017, especially with the presence of business angels with a professional background in the FinTech sector looking for investment opportunities.

 Legal and regulatory developments

 New legislation has been implemented at the Belgian level to regulate license conditions and rules of conduct for alternative financing platforms.
 Crowdfunding platforms that target Belgian investors will now need the prior approval of the Belgian Financial Services and Market Authority.
 At the same time, the new law makes it easier to launch a crowdfunding campaign without the need for a prospectus.
 This will hopefully further boost the appetite of start-ups to turn to crowdfunding for their financing needs.